Living underground on Mars might just be our only shot at survival, but that comes with its own set of tunnel-drilling challenges.

 |The Manapouri Hydroelectric Project||Lake Manapouri, New Zealand||33 feet||6 miles||2 years 9 months|

-- Number of TBMs: some projects have many TBMs working together.
-This is not an option on Mars, even though it’s a huge time saver.
-It’s a huge challenge alone to get one mega drill there, let alone two or more.
+- Number of TBMs: Some projects use multiple TBMs working together.
+This isn’t feasible on Mars, even though it’s a huge time-saver.
+Getting one mega drill to Mars is challenging enough, let alone two or more.

 #4 The physical size of a TBM

 TBMs are not only massive but also incredibly heavy.
 Sure, we don’t need a 50-foot-diameter tunnel on Mars, but even a 10-foot diameter one would require a gigantic drill.

 No rocket today can transport such large equipment to Mars.
 A sizable TBM weighs over a million pounds and stretches 400 feet long.